Action potential: Myelin and saltatory conduction

 In saltatory conduction, an action potential at one node of Ranvier causes inwards currents that depolarize the membrane at the next node, provoking a new action potential there; the action potential appears to "hop" from node to node.

 To enable fast and efficient transduction of electrical signals in the nervous system, certain neuronal axons are covered with myelin sheaths.
 Myelin is a multilamellar membrane that enwraps the axon in segments separated by intervals known as nodes of Ranvier.
 It is produced by specialized cells: Schwann cells exclusively in the peripheral nervous system, and oligodendrocytes exclusively in the central nervous system.
 Myelin sheath reduces membrane capacitance and increases membrane resistance in the inter-node intervals, thus allowing a fast, saltatory movement of action potentials from node to node.
 Myelination is found mainly in vertebrates, but an analogous system has been discovered in a few invertebrates, such as some species of shrimp.
-Not all neurons in vertebrates are myelinated; for example, axons of the neurons comprising the autonomous nervous system are not, in general, myelinated.
+Not all neurons in vertebrates are myelinated; for example, axons of the neurons comprising the autonomic nervous system are not, in general, myelinated.

 Myelin prevents ions from entering or leaving the axon along myelinated segments.
 As a general rule, myelination increases the conduction velocity of action potentials and makes them more energy-efficient.
 Whether saltatory or not, the mean conduction velocity of an action potential ranges from 1 meter per second (m/s) to over 100 m/s, and, in general, increases with axonal diameter.

 Action potentials cannot propagate through the membrane in myelinated segments of the axon.
 However, the current is carried by the cytoplasm, which is sufficient to depolarize the first or second subsequent node of Ranvier.
 Instead, the ionic current from an action potential at one node of Ranvier provokes another action potential at the next node; this apparent "hopping" of the action potential from node to node is known as saltatory conduction.
 Although the mechanism of saltatory conduction was suggested in 1925 by Ralph Lillie, the first experimental evidence for saltatory conduction came from Ichiji Tasaki and Taiji Takeuchi and from Andrew Huxley and Robert Stämpfli.
 By contrast, in unmyelinated axons, the action potential provokes another in the membrane immediately adjacent, and moves continuously down the axon like a wave.